-In this article, we will show how to Create Tableau Parameters with an example.
-Tableau Parameters play a significant role in creating Dynamic reports.
+This article will show how to Create Tableau Parameters with an example.
+They play a significant role in creating Dynamic reports.
 For instance, While creating Filters, we can replace the Constant value with this value.
-It means the Tableau parameters allow the user to set the Filter values dynamically as per his/her requirement.
+It means the parameters allow the user to dynamically set the Filter values per their requirement.

-Apart from that, while creating Calculated Fields (or Calculations), We can replace the constant value with the Parameter value.
+Apart from that, while creating Calculated Fields (or Calculations), we can replace the constant value with this value.
 Tableau Parameters allow the user to change the values.
-Remember, You can create a New one rather than editing the old one.
+Remember, You can create a New one rather than edit the old one.

 How to Create Parameters in Tableau?

-There are multiple ways to create Tableau Parameters.
-This example shows how to create, types of them, and how to use them as Filters.
+There are multiple ways to create Parameters in Tableau.
+This example shows how to create them, their types, and use them as Filters.

-Please click on the Drop down arrow in the upper right corner of a Dimensions region and select the Tableau Create parameters .. option.
+Please click on the Drop down arrow in the upper right corner of a Dimensions region and select the Create option.

-The second Method to create this one is, Within the Data pane, Right Click on the Empty space to open the context menu.
-Please select the Create parameter.. option from it
+The second method to create these Tableau Parameters is, Within the Data pane, Right Click on the Empty space to open the context menu.
+Please select the below-shown option from it

 Once you choose the option, a new window will open.
-Within the Name section, specify a Unique name for the Tableau Parameters, and provide the valid comment by clicking the comment button
+Within the Name section, specify a Unique name for the Parameters, and provide a valid comment by clicking the comment button.

 Please select the valid Data Type name from the Dropdown menu.
 For instance, if you choose a String data type from the list, the param can only accept string data.
-Here, we are selecting Integer Data Type
+For this demo, we are selecting Integer Data Type

-The Display Format option allows you to format the tableau parameters value.
-For example, if you want the Select Top N Product param to show the range between 10 percent to 80 percentage, you can use the Percentage otherwise, select Automatic
+The Display Format option of the Tableau Parameters allows you to format the value.
+For example, if you want the Select Top N Product param to show the range between 10 percent to 80 percent, you can use the Percentage; otherwise, select Automatic.

 We have three options in Allowable values.
-In this Tableau parameters example, we show you three possibilities with an example.
+In this example, we show you three possibilities with an example.
 First, we are selecting the All option as Allowable values.

-Next, we added filter condition on Product Name.
+Next, we added filter conditions on the Product Name.
 To do this, Please drag and drop the Product Name from Dimension Region to Filters Shelf.
 Once you complete, a new window will open to write the condition.

-For now, we selected Top N products by Sum of Sales Amount, and instead of writing a constant number 10, we added the value.
+For this Tableau Parameters example, we selected Top N products by Sum of Sales Amount.
+And instead of writing a constant number 10, we added the value.

-In some versions of Tableau, parameter control may display automatically.
-If this is not the case, please click on the Drop down arrow in the upper right corner of a param name and select the Show Parameter Control option.
+In some versions, parameter control may display automatically.
+If this is not the case, please click on the Dropdown arrow in the upper right corner of a param name and select the below-marked option.

-Once we complete, you can see the control.
-By default, Our report will display Top 10 records because we specified the Current value as 10 while creating a Tableau parameter.
+Once we complete it, you can see the control.
+Our report will default display Top 10 records because we specified the Current value as 10 while creating it.

-Let us change the number to Top 100.
-Notice that our report is displaying the Top 100 product names based on the number.
+Let us change the Parameter number to Top 100.
+Notice that our report displays the Top 100 product names based on the number.

 Tableau Range Parameters

-Let us see what will happen when we change the Allowable values of Tableau parameters from All to Range.
-To edit the existing one, Please click on the Drop down arrow in the upper right corner of the param name and select the Edit.. option.
+Let us see what will happen when we change the Allowable values from All to Range.
+To edit the existing one, click on the Drop down arrow in the upper right corner of the param name and select the Edit.. option.

 Let us change the Allowable values of Tableau parameters from All to Range and add the Minimum and Maximum numbers.